shalb/cdev-aws-k3s/README.md

 # cdev-aws-k3s

 cdev uses [project templates](https://cluster.dev/template-development/) to generate users' projects in a desired cloud.
-AWS-k3s is a cdev template to create and provision k3s clusters in [AWS cloud](https://cluster.dev/aws-cloud-provider/).
+AWS-k3s is a cdev template that creates and provisions Kubernetes clusters in [AWS cloud](https://cluster.dev/aws-cloud-provider/) by means of k3s utility.
 The template deploys a k3s cluster using existing or created VPC and domain name.

 In this repository you will find all information and samples necessary to start a k3s cluster in AWS.

+The resources to be created:

+* AWS Key Pair to access running instances of the cluster.
+* *(optional, if your use cluster.dev domain)* Route53 zone **<cluster-name>.cluster.dev**
+* *(optional, if vpc_id is not set)* VPC for EKS cluster
+* AWS IAM Policy for managing your DNS zone by external-dns
+* k3s Kubernetes cluster with addons:
+    * cert-manager
+    * ingress-nginx
+    * external-dns
+    * argocd

 ## Prerequisites